Uchuu-$\nu^2$GC galaxies and AGN: Cosmic variance forecasts of high-redshift AGN for JWST, Euclid, and LSST: Discussion and Summary

 Using this galaxy formation model, we have quantified the cosmic and total field-to-field variance for various survey configurations.
 We have shown that the cosmic variance of AGN does not significantly depend on their luminosities.
 This is because the typical DM halo mass in which AGN reside does not significantly depend on luminosity.
 In other words, this reflects the fact that the two-point correlation function of AGN is mostly luminosity independent in our model.
 Considering the field variance of the LFs of AGN, and in particular quasars (optically bright AGN), Poisson variance dominates the total variance.

 We have forecast the apparent magnitude AGN LF and angular number density, or AGN number counts, in infrared bands that will be measured from surveys using {\it JWST}, {\it Euclid}, and LSST, taking into account the flux limit and the areas for individual surveys.
 From our results, the Euclid deep survey will be able to constrain the faint end of the AGN LF at $z\gtrsim 6$, even including field variance.
 Specifically, the Euclid deep survey can clarify the LF at the rest-frame absolute UV magnitude $\mathrm{M_{1450}}\sim-20$ at $z=6.3$.
 On the other hand, the Euclid wide survey will shed light on the shape of the bright end of the AGN LF.
 LSST will further constrain the AGN LF by its unprecedented survey area and depth.
+We have also shown that the faint end of the LF is sensitive to the observable fraction, implying that the faint end can be constrained to the AGN obscuration models.
 Finally, we predict that JWST surveys will have a difficulty constraining the AGN LF due to their small survey areas.

-In this paper we have assumed the empirical spectral energy distribution (SED) of AGN which follows a power law in the wavelength range from UV to infrared (\citealt{Marconi2004}) as well as their bolometric correction.
-Indeed, the UV magnitude of AGN depends on bolometric correction.
-We have used two different bolometric corrections from \citet{Hopkins2007} and \citet{Duras2020} to address its effect on the predicted AGN UV LF.
-This revealed how the bolometric correction affects the bright end of the LF.
-In Fig.~\ref{fig:lf_bol_corr}, we show the effect of the bolometric correction on the AGN LF at $z=6.3$.
-The normalization of the bright end varies by $\sim 1$~dex within the scatter found by \citet{Duras2020}.
-This leads to different expected numbers of bright AGN for future surveys.
-Future work will further investigate the impact of bolometric correction on the AGN SED and the resulting detectable number of AGN.

 While we have focused on the AGN LF in this work, understanding the relations between AGN and their host galaxies is another aspect that can be achieved by our co-evolution model of galaxy and SMBHs.
 Using cosmological hydrodyamical simulations, mass, SFR, and structural properties of the host galaxy have been investigated (e.g. \citealt{Marshall2020}; \citealt{Habouzit2021}).
 These studies, however, suffer from limited AGN numbers due to their relatively small simulation volumes.
 We plan to examine the properties of AGN host galaxies in more detail in a future paper.